openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Parameter 4: Enable dimming

 Enable dimming
-This parameter is used to enable the dimming option of the product.

-When disabled the dimming and fading routine are disabled.
+<p&gtThis parameter is used to enable the dimming option of the product.</p&gt <p&gtWhen disabled the dimming and fading routine are disabled.</p&gt
 The following option values may be configured -:

 | Value  | Description |